 Registered in Australia, Hong Kong, or Ireland

-- Applicants for Professional Geoscientist registration or licence should refer to the Satisfactory Geoscience Experience Guideline.
+Applicants for Professional Geoscientist registration or licence should refer to the Satisfactory Geoscience Experience Guideline.
 Engineers and Geoscientists BC recommends that applicants report geoscience experience by providing a detailed report which chronologically summarizes an individual’s employment history focusing on the projects involved and the role of the individual in relation to those projects.

 English Language Competence for Practice is evaluated through:

-- Comments of referees/validators.
+- Comments of referees/validators, and

 All applicants must prove that they are of good character and good repute.
 Engineers and Geoscientists BC will review the information provided in your application to ensure that you meet these standards.
 To learn more about these requirements, see the page for Good Character Requirement and Registration Hearings.

-- A completed application.
+- A completed online application.

 - A completed application to write the Professional Practice Examination.